derekburgess/seg-graph-rag/README.md

 `rag --list`

-You can also spin up a Gradio based web UI for iteracting with the RAG side by running:
+You can spin up a Gradio based web UI by running:

 `rag --interface`